soasme/PeppaPEG/docs/getting_started.rst

 * :c:struct:`P4_Grammar`: The grammar object that defines all grammar rules.
 * :c:struct:`P4_Expression`: The grammar rule object.
 * :c:struct:`P4_Source`: The content to parse.
-* :c:struct:`P4_Token`.
-The building block of an AST (abstract syntax tree), e.g. the final parsing result of a grammar given the source.
+* :c:struct:`P4_Node`.
+The node of an AST (abstract syntax tree), e.g. the final parsing result of a grammar given the source.

 Step 1: Create Grammar
 ----------------------